 A grant is usually given by foundations or government agencies.
 The terms of the grant require a deliverable, financial reports and a time period for completion.
 It also has a budget and any unspent funds are returned to the grantor.
 Please see separate homepage for Sponsored Programs.

-A planned giving gift to the College is a future gift where the donor typically receives some form of income stream during the course of his/her life.
+A planned giving gift to the College is a future gift where the donor typically receives some form of income stream during the course of their life.
 The College receives the market value of the gift when it matures.